If life in danger call Triple Zero 000

 volunteer-background

-Thank you for your interest in volunteering.
-Our volunteers give their time, energy and expertise generously to achieve our Vision of an ‘Australia free of suicide', so that no person has to face their darkest moments alone.
+Thank you for your interest in volunteering with Lifeline.
+Our volunteers generously give their time, energy and expertise to achieve our vision of an ‘Australia free of suicide’, so that no person has to face their darkest moments alone.
 Lifeline is truly grateful for the support of our volunteers.

 Learn More